MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchMode.md

 ## DESCRIPTION

-Restricted SharePoint Search gives Global/Tenant and SharePoint admins the ability to enable/disable organization-wide search.
+Restricted SharePoint Search gives Global and SharePoint Administrators the ability to enable or disable organization-wide search.
 The Get-SPOTenantRestrictedSearchMode cmdlet will return the current mode that is set in the tenant.

 ## EXAMPLES